UofL works hand-in-hand with our food services provider, Aramark, on a variety of campus dining sustainability initiatives:

 - Local Farm Profiles: Read profiles of some of our past local food suppliers, including Grateful Greens, Creation Gardens, Bourbon Barrel Foods, and Marksbury Farm.

 - Waste Cooking Oil to Biodiesel: In 2009 Chemical Engineering faculty and students became involved in the conversion of waste vegetable oil from UofL Dining services into biodiesel used to fuel our campus shuttle.
 In 2011, we experimented with scaling-up this effort as UofL Dining supplied even more used cooking oil for local conversion into biodiesel.
 The project began through a partnership with the now defunct Louisville Biodiesel Cooperative and then Kelley Green Biofuel of Goshen, KY (5100 Greenhaven Lane), a community-scale, ASTM-certified, National Biodiesel Board registered biodiesel producer with an annual capacity of 75,000 gallons, located just 30 miles from campus.
 Check out the details of the project here.
-Currently our waste cooking oil is collected for repurposing by Griffin Industries and only a small percentage is converted to biodiesel.
+Currently our waste cooking oil is collected for repurposing by FiltaFry which recycled 6,500 gallons for us in 2020.

 UofL is Kentucky Proud!
 UofL Dining contractor, Aramark, tracks its Kentucky Proud purchases each month and reports the following expenditures on Kentucky Proud products for UofL Dining controllable food purchases (excludes on-campus chair franchises):